HereThereBeMonsters/togira/README.md

 Most of the fields here are self-explanatory.

+The Toggl API key can be found in your Toggl user profile.

-One word about the label filed in the Toggl section: you can select a Toggl label that will be added to every time entry that is successfully imported into Jira.
+One word about the label field in the Toggl section: you can select a Toggl label that will be added to every time entry that is successfully imported into Jira.

 The label has to be created in Toggl first.
 If left empty, then no label will be added.